NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_03_integration.md

 ```

 ```
-## 10:13:09 UMAP embedding parameters a = 0.9922 b = 1.112
+## 17:37:17 UMAP embedding parameters a = 0.9922 b = 1.112
 ```

 ```
-## Found more than one class "dist" in cache; using the first, from namespace 'BiocGenerics'
+## Found more than one class "dist" in cache; using the first, from namespace 'spam'
 ```

 ```
-## Also defined by 'spam'
+## Also defined by 'BiocGenerics'
 ```

 ```
-## 10:13:09 Read 5532 rows and found 50 numeric columns
+## 17:37:17 Read 5532 rows and found 50 numeric columns
 ```

 ```
-## 10:13:09 Using Annoy for neighbor search, n_neighbors = 30
+## 17:37:17 Using Annoy for neighbor search, n_neighbors = 30
 ```

 ```
-## Found more than one class "dist" in cache; using the first, from namespace 'BiocGenerics'
+## Found more than one class "dist" in cache; using the first, from namespace 'spam'
 ```

 ```
-## Also defined by 'spam'
+## Also defined by 'BiocGenerics'
 ```

 ```
-## 10:13:09 Building Annoy index with metric = cosine, n_trees = 50
+## 17:37:17 Building Annoy index with metric = cosine, n_trees = 50
 ```

 ```